waltervoynarovsky/packer-mongodb-challenge/readme.md

 -A screen recording and README explaining what the repo does and showcasing your work

+Steps:

-Objective: Configure packer.json file to create a new AMI on AWS and then launch an instance.
-After that, SSH into the instance, to show MondoDB working correctly.
+-Configure packer.json file to create a new AMI

+-Go to AWS and launch an instance from the AMI.
+Remember about your AWS pem key.
+It's needed for the next step.

+-Using public IP of that instance, SSH into it from your machine.

+-While inside use command 'mongosh' and then 'show dbs' to check if the DB is working correctly.

 ![Gif showcasing working instance and DB](https://github.com/waltervoynarovsky/packer-mongodb-challenge/blob/main/Screen%20recording.gif)